Brain Health & Advice — HIT Connect

 Possible concussion, what now?

-• If you have any red-flag symptoms (above), seek immediate medical attention by reaching out to your local accident and emergency services
+If you have any of the above listed symptoms, seek immediate medical attention by reaching out to your local accident and emergency services.

-• If you have no red flags, contact your GP to arrange an appointment.
+Otherwise you should contact your GP to arrange an appointment to discuss your concern.

 If you wish to find out more information on how to recognise a concussion and explore current guidelines on how to manage recovery please visit:

-Br J Sports Med Concussion Recognition Tool designed to help identify concussion amongst children, adolescents and adults. (click here)
+Br J Sports Med: Concussion Recognition Tool designed to help identify concussion amongst children, adolescents and adults